Living In Reality*+

 In closing, let me simply give you a few pointers to help you live in reality.

 Second, renew your mind.
 Paul admonishes us to not conform to this world, which is not according to reality, but to be transformed by the renewing of our minds.
-(Rom 12:2) We renew our minds by programming it to think Biblically, and we program it to think Biblically by reading the Bible and asking God to teach us.
+(Rom 12:2) We renew our mind by programming it to think Biblically, and we program it to think Biblically by reading the Bible and asking God to teach us.
 As our minds are renewed reality becomes increasingly clear.
 We can discern the rocky shores long before we can see them.

 Third, resolve inconsistencies.
 Here are four ways to be consistent in your life and thinking.